Wavelength / Walk

 Sadly, many in the comments for this one are unaware that there's even an edit-- to them the point of the video is just "this guy talks for a long time about a sound, then the sound itself is so small, quick, and slight".
 Some of them are like "wow, so much work, but it is a great sound", which is so pathetic-- they were hoodwinked by the build-up.
 Frankly, everyone in the comments for this one that isn't saying Fuck You Dude, is pathetic.

 Of course I had to find the real sound so I looked up "that's the sound original clapper Japan" or whatever and found the source.
-Or it's not the source, but it's a faithful repost of the original clip.
+Or it's not the source, but it's a faithful repost of the original clip.*update 2021/09/17: I just noticed that this video got taken down, or made private. so I made a new version, re-edited from the original documentary, and uploaded it to my own youtube account.
+All the stuff here about the comments and the uploader and so on refer to the previous uploader, "corv".

 It seems like everyone in the comments is in the same boat as me, looking for the original clapper video after being frustrated by the joke version.
 All the comments are basically like this: